 A virtual interview

 Vince Cullen is an ex-alcoholic who has been associated with the Wat Thamkrabok monastery in Thailand and Buddhist-oriented drug and alcohol recovery since 1998.
-Vince facilitates the Fifth Precept Sangha meditation-for-recovery group in West Berkshire (UK) and is a charter member of the Buddhist Recovery Network.
-In 2012, Vince completed the Committed Dhamma Practitioners Programme (CDPP) run by Gaia House in Devon, England.
-In 2013, Vince was appointed as the Buddhist Prison Chaplain at HMP Coldingley, Surrey (UK) through the auspices of Angulimala, the Buddhist Prison Chaplaincy.
+Vince founded and has facilitated Fifth Precept Sangha meditation-for-awakening Sit-and-Share meetings in England, Scotland, Ireland, India, Nepal, Thailand and the USA as part of his ongoing teaching of Hungry Ghost Retreats.
+He is a charter member of the Buddhist Recovery Network.

 How did you get involved with Tham Krabok Monastery (TKBM)?